 - How much does it cost for one year of undergraduate studies?

 For information on tuition fees, visit the Student Accounts’ fees page.

 A bursary is a monetary award that is granted on the basis of financial need.
 Bursaries do not have to be repaid.
 Carleton offers bursaries to students who have applied for a student loan and who require additional assistance in order to finance their studies.
 If you have been given an offer of admission to Carleton you will receive information on the various forms of financial assistance available to help you finance your studies.
 To be considered for a Carleton University Entrance Bursary, complete and submit the Entrance Bursary application, through the Undergraduate Application Forms System on Carleton Central by June 30.

 - Are international students eligible for scholarships?
 What financial assistance is available to international students ?

 Yes, international students are eligible for some scholarships.
 The number of scholarships is limited.
 You will be notified of financial aid and scholarships with your offer of admission to the University.

-In order to be considered for scholarships you would first have to apply and be admited to Carleton University.
+In order to be considered for scholarships, you would first have to apply and be admitted to Carleton University.
 Undergraduate entrance scholarships are automatically offered to students who meet our academic and language requirements.
 Students who do not enter on a scholarship will automatically be considered for an in-course scholarship for the following year if they achieve an A- standing.
 Bursaries are available for those who require financial assistance after their first year of undergraduate studies.
 For more details and to apply on-line, see bursary information for current students.
-Visa students are not eligible for the Canadian Federal or Provincial student loan program but should look at what assistance may be offered through their own country.
+Visa students are not eligible for the Canadian federal or provincial student loan program but should look at what assistance may be offered through their own country.